Salzgitter: Braunschweig-Salgitter-Wolfsburg Area

 The three cities form a Oberzentrum and a sub-metropolitan area.
 The area is primarily dependent on the Steel, Automotive and R&D industries.
 The area has population over a 1 million (1,014,477) as of 2023.
 The three main cities have a total number of 512,600 people, where over half the population lives.
 The polycentric urban area has 40.6% of the population with a migration background and is aiming to progressively increase the foreign population in the upcoming years.
 The area contributes highly to the economy of the country especially due to Volkswagen, Siemens, Salzgitter AG and other companies.
 The area has one of the highest GDP per Capita in the whole of Europe with Wolfsburg having the highest in the whole country and Braunschweig having one of the highest.
-Though the area faced a debt, mass amount destruction, a population decrtafter World War 2, the area strived back due to high demand of car manufacturing and need for research and development.
+Though the area faced a debt, mass destruction, a population decrease after World War II, it bounced back due to high demand of car manufacturing and need for research and development.